naphiertech/MKB-supabase/README.md

 # AttenRider — MKB Rider Monitoring, Attendance & Payroll System

 Welcome to the **AttenRider** workspace.
-This repository contains the unified codebase for Mobile Kin Bok (MKB)'s rider monitoring, geofencing, face biometric verification, offline-first attendance queueing, and payroll automation systems.
+This repository contains the unified codebase for MKB's rider monitoring, geofencing, face biometric verification, offline-first attendance queueing, and payroll automation systems.

 The workspace is organized as a high-fidelity monorepo consisting of a premium Next.js customer/marketing portal and a real-time React + Vite operational management dashboard, both integrated with a unified **Supabase PostgreSQL** backend and an **Offline-First IndexedDB Data Layer**.